UK leader sacked party chairman over tax bill charges - ExBulletin

 Housing Minister Michael Gove said Sunak had shown integrity in waiting for the facts before firing Zahawi.

-Voters will have the opportunity to make a ruling, he told Times Radio.
-I hope and believe that by the time of the next general election, people will know that Rishi Sunak is a highly moral, public-spirited and, above all, a man devoted to public service.
+Voters will have the opportunity to make their judgments,” he said.
+“Until the next general election, people will say that Rishi Sunak is very moral, popular and, above all, committed to public service.

 |